-1. Guide students and help them find the desired material.

-- 2. Organise the borrowing operations by assigning a unique username and code to each borrower at the library system. - 3.
+- 1. Guide students and help them find the desired material. - 2.
+Organise the borrowing operations by assigning a unique username and code to each borrower at the library system. - 3.
 Assist user(s) to ensure proper use of the library system. - 4.
 Help library attendants in printing, copying and bookbinding of study material. - 5.
-Organise informative workshops for students and staff.
+Manage the procurement of library resource(s). - 6.
+Check the reading list periodically to determine which items are likely to be in high demand. - 7.
+Organise informative workshops for students and staff. - 8.
+Operate the University book shop.